 - The practice had clear systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice learned from them and improved their processes. - The practice had implemented defined and embedded systems to minimise risks to patient safety.

-- Staff were aware of current evidence based guidance.
-Staff had been trained to provide them with the skills and knowledge to deliver effective care and treatment. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured care and treatment was delivered according to evidencebased guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Information about services and how to complain was available. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation.
+When incidents did happen, the practice learned from them and improved their processes. - The practice had some implemented defined and embedded systems to minimise risks to patient safety, although the management of sharps was not in line with national guidance. - The practice did not have systems in place to ensure the safe management of high risk medicines and the security of prescriptions. - Staff were aware of current evidence based guidance.
+Staff had been trained to provide them with the skills and knowledge to deliver effective care and treatment.
+However, some members of staff had not been appraised. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured that care and treatment was delivered according to evidence- based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Information about services and how to complain was available. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - Governance systems were in place in most areas, but clinical meetings were not documented. - There was a strong focus on continuous learning and improvement at all levels of the organisation.

-The area where the provider should make improvements is:
+The areas where the provider must make improvements as they are in breach of regulations are: